rocaes90/commands/docker/dockerCompose.md

     # container name to map and used our service --> miapp
     links:
       - monguito
+    # FOR DEVELOPMENT
+    volumes:
+      # route to mount into the volume : destiny route into the container
+      - .:/home/app
   mongoapp:
     # based image
     image: mongo